Thefolle/SdpProject/README.md

 The developers have chosen not to use any external dependency, besides the core Unity libraries.

+## How to run the benchmark

+In UnityHub, install the Unity version 2020.3.13;, then from the `Projects` menu, open the `Unity` folder.
+Once the project is fully loaded, change scene moving to the one called `Scene` and then just press play.

 ## The underlying technology: Unity DOTS

 Unity recently offers two paradigms to build an application: